Sabri-bel/PP3/README.md

 ![low calories burned](/media/Screenshot%202024-09-14%20004006.png)

-- the other outcome is shown if the user burned more than 50 kcal:
+- the second outcome is shown if the user burned more than 50 kcal:

 ![high calorie burned](/media/Screenshot%202024-09-14%20000819.png)